OmentaElvis/labt/doc/LuaAPI.md

 if the file/dir in question cannot be verified to exist or not exist due to file system related errors, the function errors instead.

 ***
+### `is_newer`
+**stage**: `PRE, AAPT, COMPILE, DEX, BUNDLE, POST` **arguments**: string - path a, string path b <br>
+**returns**: boolean
+***

+Returns true if:
+- file a is newer than file b
+- file b does not exist

+Returns false if:
+- file a does not exist (Technically b should be nwer if a is missing)

+Note: if a folder is provided, it just checks the modification time of the folder, therefore it would not pick changes made to internal files/folders.
+If you want to check if files change in a folder, then select required files using `fs.glob` and scan through them.

+Returns an error if we fail to get the metadata of the file

+***
 ### `glob`